django-cms/django-cms/docs/reference/api_references.rst

     .. method:: get_menus(page, language, **kwargs)

+        .. versionadded:: 3.3
+            ``CMSApp.get_menus`` accepts page, language and generic keyword arguments: you can customize this function to return different list of menu classes according to the given arguments.

-            Returns the menus for the apphook instance, eventually selected according to the given arguments.
+            Returns the menus for the apphook instance, selected according to the given arguments.

-            By default it returns the menus assigned to :py:attr:`CMSApp._menus`
+            By default it returns the menus assigned to :py:attr:`CMSApp._menus`.

-            If no page and language si provided, this method **must** return all the menus used by this apphook.
+            If no page and language are provided, this method **must** return all the menus used by this apphook.
 Example::

                 if page and page.reverse_id == 'page1':